jackfrancisdalton/ReactSearchBar/README.md

 ## Properties

 ### Manditory Props
+The following properties must be supplied when calling React Search Bar

 #### queryURL
 The base URL that will fire off when a search is entered, the returns a JSON of results